lidofinance/docs/docs/guides/steth-integration-guide.md

 Any operations on the shares can be done with no difference between share and stETH.

-So the common case of using stETH should be:
+The preferred way of operating stETH should be:
 1) get stETH token balance;
 2) convert stETH balance into shares balance and use it as primary balance unit in your dapp;
 3) when any operation on the balance should be done, do it on shares balance;